-Carcinoma of the penis is rare, with an estimated incidence of approximately 1 per 100,000 men in North America and Western European countries.
+Carcinoma of the penis is rare, with an estimated incidence of approximately one per 100 000 men in North America and Western European countries.
 Likewise in Canada, Cancer Statistics from 2016 reported about 160 new cases yearly and 60 penile cancer-related deaths.

 Historically, the treatment goal for penile carcinoma (PeCa) was a complete excision of the primary lesion with adequate margins.
-However, new trends towards organ-preserving techniques have emerged, seeking to diminish the psycho-oncological impact on patients' quality of life.
-Various guidelines including the National Comprehensive Cancer Network and the Canadian Association of Genitourinary Medical Oncologists described different local treatments for cT1-2 cN0 penile squamous cell carcinoma (SCC)4-6.
-Management techniques range from organ-preserving surgeries (glansectomy, laser therapy, Mohs micrographic surgery) to more invasive methods such as partial (PP) or total penectomy, depending on the size of the lesion, pathological grade, and stage of the disease.
-Additional modalities, such as external beam radiation therapy (RT) and/or interstitial brachytherapy (BT), have also been reported as alternative organ-preserving approaches with good results in selected patients with cT1-2 lesions <4cm in diameter.
+However, new trends towards organ-preserving techniques have emerged, seeking to diminish the psychooncological impact on patients' quality of life.3 Various guidelines, including the National Comprehensive Cancer Network and the Canadian Association of Genitourinary Medical Oncologists, described different local treatments for cT1-2 cN0 penile squamous cell carcinoma (SCC).4-6 Management techniques range from organ-preserving surgeries (glansectomy, laser therapy, Mohs micrographic surgery) to more invasive methods, such as partial (PP) or total penectomy, depending on the size of the lesion, pathological grade, and stage of the disease.
+Additional modalities, such as external beam radiation therapy8 (RT) and/or interstitial brachytherapy (BT),9 have also been reported as alternative organ-preserving approaches with good results in selected patients with cT1-2 lesions <4 cm in diameter.

-Penile BT has historically achieved satisfactory local control with estimated 10year penile preservation rates of 67% to 72%.
-Both approaches (PP or penile BT) can provide acceptable local control with the advantage of organ preservation in early stage disease.
+Penile BT has historically achieved satisfactory local control, with estimated 10-year penile preservation rates of 67-72%.8 Both approaches (PP or penile BT) can provide acceptable local control with the advantage of organ preservation in early-stage disease.
 Given the low incidence of this disease, management is often guided by local experience.
-A recent single-institution series from the University of Western Ontario examined the treatment regimens of men with penile SCC demonstrating the limited incidence of this disease within Canada and making evident the paucity of institutional data from tertiary centers.
-The lack of information in PeCa necessitates the examination of outcomes from experienced centers that takes advantage of a multidisciplinary approach to this disease.
-The objective of this study was to describe the oncological outcomes of PP versus BT for cT1-T2cN0 penile cancer.
+A recent single-institution series from the University of Western Ontario examined the treatment regimens of men with penile SCC, demonstrating the limited incidence of this disease within Canada and making evident the paucity of institutional data from tertiary centers.
+10 The lack of information in PeCa necessitates the examination of outcomes from experienced centers that takes advantage of a multidisciplinary approach to this disease.
+The objective of this study was to describe the oncological outcomes of PP vs. BT for cT1-T2cN0 penile cancer.